Confidence in customer understanding comes from a joined-up approach

 We assess:

-How clearly information is structured and presented
+• How clearly information is written, structured and explained

 We assess:

-How understanding varies across target market segments
+• How understanding differs across target-market segments

 Confidence comes from addressing both